 Angelo’s Pizzeria, Bella Vista

 Beloved (and a Best of Philly winner) in Haddonfield, Angelo’s took over the former Sarcone’s Deli space at 9th and Fitzwater Streets early in 2019.
-But they brought with them their menu from the original location, and the recipe for that long-fermented, chewy, slightly sour crust that made them famous in the first place.
-Shoutouts from national publications have made the lines longer (sometime very long), but the quality remains excellent.
+They brought their menu from the original location, and the recipe for that long-fermented, chewy, slightly sour crust that made them famous in the first place.
+Shoutouts from national publications have made the lines longer (sometimes very long), but the quality remains excellent.
+New this year: You can order delivery on UberEats.
 736 South 9th Street.

 Barbuzzo, Midtown Village

 You gotta be cool with being packed in pretty close to your neighbors at Barbuzzo.
-But it’s worth it, because the pizzas at this dependable Mediterranean restaurant from Marcie Turney and Val Safran have been drawing crowds for years.
-Everyone talks about the Uovo with its Brussels sprout leaves, guanciale and truffled egg, but the Maiale — with prosciutto, pancetta, San Marzano tomato sauce and a fistful of arugula — is also a killer option when it’s on the menu.
+But it’s worth it because the pizzas at this dependable Mediterranean restaurant from Marcie Turney and Val Safran have been drawing crowds for years.
 110 South 13th Street.

 Wood Street Pizza, Chinatown